December 2022 North American winter storm: Flight delays and cancellations

 The storm forced the cancellation of at least 1,000 flights by December 21, according to flight tracking company FlightAware, with Denver International Airport canceling 500 flights.
 By December 22, Flight-aware reported that more than 10,000 flights had been delayed or canceled.
 By December 28, FlightAware.com reported that greater than 18,200 flights for between December 22 and 28 had to be canceled.

 Buffalo Niagara International Airport was completely closed from the morning of December 23 until the morning of December 28.
 Snow clearing equipment from Pittsburgh International Airport was brought in to assist in clearing the over four feet of snow from the runways.
 Most flights at Cleveland's Hopkins Airport were canceled on December 23, 2022.
 Chicago's two airports canceled more than 820 flights by December 23 at 5 p.m. due to the poor weather.

 In Canada, WestJet cancelled all flights (140) in Ontario and Quebec for December 23.
 Air Canada canceled hundreds of flights across Canada on December 23 and 24.
 Two-thirds of arrivals and one-third of departures for Toronto Pearson International Airport were canceled on December 23.

 A separate storm in the Pacific Northwest caused the closure two of the three operational runways at Seattle–Tacoma International Airport.
 Alaska Airlines temporarily halted flights from Seattle–Tacoma International Airport and Portland International Airport on December 23.
 WestJet canceled 126 flights in British Columbia.
+Vancouver International Airport cancelled all flights on the morning of December 20 due to the snowstorm, leading to an "unprecedented impact on flights".

-On Christmas Day, Southwest Airlines canceled 48% of its scheduled flights.
-The following day, December 26, 2022, Southwest canceled another 2,886 flights, which represented approximately 70% of its scheduled flights for that day.
+On December 25, 2022, Southwest Airlines canceled 48% of its scheduled flights.
+The following day, December 26, Southwest canceled another 2,886 flights, which represented approximately 70% of its scheduled flights for that day.
 The United States Department of Transportation called the cancellations "unacceptable" and said it would "closely examine" Southwest's actions.
 On December 28, it was announced Southwest Airlines had canceled more flights for an extended period as a result of damage to operational systems which occurred from the storm.